Creative Writing – Short Course.

 Learn how to write short stories in a few months.
 Five parts.
 Five assignments marked by your personal tutor.
 Learn all the essential creative writing techniques.

-When you graduate the Institute will put your best short story up on Amazon, with a suitable book cover.
+When you graduate the Institute will assist you to put your best short story up on Amazon, with a suitable book cover.
 You will start earning royalties from ebook sales.
 Everything is included in the course fee.

 What You'll Learn.